 The Bath & West Showground, Shepton Mallet, Somerset BA4 6QN, UK

-See the festival's website below for further information and advanced tickets sales.
+Please view the showground's website below for further information and tickets sales.

 Claverton Manor, Claverton Down, Bath BA2 7BD, UK